THE ARCHAEOLOGY OF

 Description:

-Off the south west side of the peristyle was a cult room.
-This was located in the service quarter.
+Off the southwest side of the peristyle was a cult room.
+This was believed to have been located in the service quarter.
 The room had a rectangular plan and was open on two sides due to low walls on the north and south sides of the room.
-In the centre originally stood a square masonry altar.
-In the centre of the south wall was a rectangular niche, sitting 1.25m above the floor.
+In the centre originally stood a square masonry altar, with a rectangular niche in the centre of the south wall, sitting 1.25m above the floor.
 The niche was adorned with a marble aedicula façade which consisted of plain rectangular slabs/pilasters on either side supporting a pediment above and a projecting base at the bottom.
 Within the niche was a low step against the back wall, and a circular depression (presumably for offerings) was present in front.
-On the pediment was painted an owl, with the Lares painted on either side of the niche holdng rhyton and situla standing between two trees.
+On the pediment was painted an owl, with the Lares painted on either side of the niche, holding rhyta and situlae, and standing between two trees.
 Above was a garland with taeniae, with birds present above the Lares.
-Further paintings were present on the eastern wall, containing the famous panel of Bacchus dressed as a bunch of grapes standing beside Mt.
-Vesuvius.
-Bacchus was depicted holding his thyrsus which was adorned with taeniae and pouring wine from a kantharos onto the panther at his side.
-A vineyard/grape vines can be seen growinng on the left side of the mountain.
+Further paintings were present on the eastern wall, containing the famous panel of Bacchus as a bunch of grapes standing beside Mt Vesuvius, He held his thyrsus and poured wine from a kantharos onto the panther at his side.
+A vineyard/grape vines can be seen growing on the left side of the mountain.
 On the other side of the mountain was a bird in flight.
 Above was another bird perched on a garland of green leaves and red flowers with taeniae.
-In the lower level of the painting was a single brown and yellow serpent coiling towards a cylindrical altar painted in imitation marble.
+In the lower level of the painting was a single brown and yellow serpent moving towards a cylindrical altar painted in imitation marble.
 The serpent was among green plants.
 A painted dado of imitation marble ran around the room.
+Today the panel from the eastern wall can be found in the Naples museum.
+The remaining decoration of the shrine is not well preserved today.

 References: